Putting together a summer table setting sounds fun until you’re staring at mismatched dishes and a bare table that feels plain and unfinished.

 Keep your centerpiece low so your friends and family can still talk without needing to peek around decorations.

-Avoid using anything too tall or delicate that might tip over when the wind picks up during dinner.
+Avoid using anything too tall or delicate, such as tall artificial flower arrangements that might tip over when the wind picks up during dinner.

 Centerpieces should feel like part of the table, not a showpiece that takes over or makes things harder to reach.